dahy14/dahy14/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 Hi, I go by the psuodonym dahy I am interested in tech stuffs.
 I am knowledgable at design and stuffs so I am more interested in front end of programs.
+I am versed with python and currently learning AI.
 I am currently studying computer engineering to widen my knowledge about tech industry as a whole.
 I currently do not have any avenue for collaborate but pulling request are always available.

 <!--